tejasmanohar/reddit-vagrant/README.md

 -------
 * Read `vagrant_config.yml`.
 * Setting testData to false can speed up provisioning times dramatically.
-* Setting nfs to false is a good idea on vmware and also on osx
+* Setting nfs to false is a good idea on vmware and also on osx.
+* Read the bash_helpers script for aliases to common commands.

 Q & A
 -----